cypherpunk-academy/2064/en/025_2023_Two years later.md

 He raised his hands up to protect his eyes.
 Too late.
 He felt that stabbing pain again, like a knife into his eyes.
-It happened every time when he was in darkness for a few days, and it suddenly it got light.
+It happened every time when he was in darkness for a few days and it suddenly got light.
-All he thought was, "You assholes!"
+The only thought that went through his head was: "You assholes!"

 The last book he had read before his arrest was by Marshall Rosenberg: Nonviolent Communication.
 It was about how to solve conflicts by empathizing with others.
 Such an irony of fate: Rosenberg said that you can understand every other person.
-When he was in Marwin's age, he had set himself the goal of developing so much empathy that he could feel into Adolf Hitler and understand why he did what he did.
+When he was in Marwin's age, he had set himself the goal of developing as much empathy that he could feel into Adolf Hitler and understand why he did what he did.
 No, that was no irony of fate, that was sheer cynicism of life.
 "Rosenberg took on Hitler.
 And me?"
 Marwin thought.